milanm/csharp-cheatsheet/README.md

 ## Queue and Stack

-Queues (FIFO - first in, first out) and Stacks (LIFO - last in, first out).
+Queues (FIFO - first in, first out) and Stacks (LIFO - last in, first out) are specialized collections that support specific access patterns common in many algorithms and data processing scenarios.

 ```csharp
 using System.Collections.Generic;